Guidelines for the Use of Tent/Canopy

 - Tent stakes must be railed off, capped, or covered.

 One portable fire extinguisher (dry chemical, ABC type) must be furnished at each exit of an enclosed tent.
 The University sponsor for the event using the tent is responsible for ensuring that fire extinguishers are provided.
-If necessary, arrangements for portable fire extinguishers may be made by contacting the EH&S office at 518-564-5009.
+If necessary, arrangements for portable fire extinguishers may be made upon request.

 Smoking is prohibited in any tent.